typelevel/kittens/README.md

-# kittens: Automatic type class derivation for Cats
+# kittens: Automatic type class derivation for cats

 **kittens** is a Scala library which provides instances of type classes from the [Cats][cats] library for arbitrary algebraic data types using [shapeless][shapeless]-based automatic type class derivation.